| How To: Install Argo XTV Tracks (13" Plastic & 18" Rubber) |

-Tracks add a lot of versatility to an Argo, some people use them year round but for our crew and our terrain we like to run them in the winter and enjoy a better ride & maneuverability especially on roads & rough trails running the machines on tires in the summer.
+Tracks add a lot of versatility to an Argo, some people use them year round but for our crew and our terrain we like to run them in the winter.
+This way we can enjoy a softer ride & more maneuverability especially on rough trails running the machines on tires for most of the year.

 When installing tracks you need to fully support your machine because the next step is removing all tires from the machine.
 We find that an ATV/Motorcycle jack under the engine and a standard automotive jack under the trailer hitch works well.
-A set of jack stands will work for swapping tires around but get in the way of installing tracks.
+A set of jack stands on the axles will work for swapping tires around but will get in the way of installing tracks.

-Now carefully inflate all tires to precisely 5psi.
+All tires were carefully inflated to precisely 5psi.

-Now measure the circumference around the centre tread recording the information on each tire with a sharpie.
+Now we measured the circumference around the centre tread recording the information on each tire with a sharpie.

 On French's 2017 Avenger 8x8 with 18" rubber tracks the tires are re-installed as follows: